piccolo-orm/piccolo/docs/src/piccolo/getting_started/database_support.rst

 :ref:`automatic database migrations <AutoMigrations>` due to SQLite's limited support for ``ALTER TABLE`` ``DDL`` statements.

-`MySQL <https://www.mysql.com/>`_ is supported with some MySQL limitations.
-MySQL doesn't have specific column types (like Postgres) and there may be some features not supported, but it's OK to use. :ref:`Automatic database migrations <AutoMigrations>` is supported but we must be careful because MySQL ``DDL`` statements `is not transactional <https://dev.mysql.com/doc/refman/8.4/en/atomic-ddl.html>`_ and MySQL will commit the changes in transaction.
+`MySQL <https://www.mysql.com/>`_ is also supported.
+There may be some features not supported, but it's OK to use. :ref:`Automatic database migrations <AutoMigrations>` is supported but we must be careful because MySQL ``DDL`` statements `is not transactional <https://dev.mysql.com/doc/refman/8.4/en/atomic-ddl.html>`_ and MySQL will commit the changes in transaction.